cppitems/cppitems/items/001/item.md

 |-ParmVarDecl 0x11c1968 <srcloc> x 'int'
 `-ParmVarDecl 0x11c19e8 <srcloc> y 'int'
 ```

 for the `grid_at` function allowing a direct mapping to names and positions in the original source files.

-If the code documents satifies the rules imposed by the language standard (i.e., a AST was successfully created), further stages of the translation, which are influenced by compiler flags produce the final output format.
+If the code documents satisfies the rules imposed by the language standard (i.e., a AST was successfully created), further stages of the translation, which are influenced by compiler flags produce the final output format.
 This final output object must comply to the language standard w.r.t. to the visibility of internal symbols to other objects, and referencing of external symbols used internally.

 The symbols of the resulting object file (or library) can be inspected using